All Episodes

 And I'm wondering, there's got to be a disconnect here.

-What did these people not see?
+What do these people not see?

 How can they not see it?

-Asking myself, how could I get through to these people?
+And I could literally go insane asking myself, how could I get through to these people?

-And in many cases, I view that as my objective here.
+And in many cases, I view that as my objective here, getting through to people like this.

 Obviously smart.